risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ### Create a table using the Kafka connector in RisingWave

-To ensure all data changes are captured, you must create a materialized source (`CREATE TABLE`) and specify primary keys.
+To ensure all data changes are captured, you must create a table and specify primary keys.
+See the [`CREATE TABLE`](../sql/commands/sql-create-table.md) command for more details.
 The data format must be Debezium JSON.

 ```sql
 CREATE TABLE source_name (